 This stunning false-color picture shows off the many sides of the supernova remnant Cassiopeia A. It is made up of images taken by three of NASA’s Great Observatories, using three different wavebands of light.
 Infrared data from the Spitzer Space Telescope are colored red; visible data from the Hubble Space Telescope are yellow; and X-ray data from the Chandra X-ray Observatory are green and blue.
 Image: NASA/JPL-Caltech/STScI/CXC/SAO Animation: NASA/JPL-Caltech/Univ. of Ariz./STScI/CXC/SAO

-Another possible explanation for no recorded sightings of the progenitor supernova is that the progenitor star was exceptionally massive and had ejected much of its outer layers before exploding.
+Another possible explanation for no recorded sightings of the progenitor supernova is that the progenitor star was exceptionally massive and had ejected much of its outer layers before going supernova.
 The clouds of expelled material would have cloaked the light of the supernova event.
 The progenitor star had an estimated mass 15 to 20 times that of the Sun.

 The remnant’s expansion shell has an estimated temperature of 50 million degrees Fahrenheit and is expanding at 4,000 to 6,000 km/s.
 It will keep expanding for thousands of years.